 Explore the brand-new range of Christmas gifts that are so lovely you might just want to keep them for yourself!
 From Chai Hampers and Tea Towel gift-sets to most-festive chutneys.
 Explore the Store.

 Breakfast is served from 8am to 11.45am on weekdays and from 9am to 11.45am on weekends.

 The Parsi bodybuilders — whose portraits still hang from the walls of Yazdani café — famously consumed several eggs a day to attain their muscular physiques.
 These breakfasts would satisfy any candidate for the coveted ‘Mr. Zoroastrian’ crown.

 Two fried eggs on chilli cheese toast.
-A favourite of the well-to-do Willingdon Club, the first such Bombay institution to admit natives; the dish is reputedly named for the member who kept asking for it.
+A modern favourite of the Willingdon Club in Tardeo, reputedly named for the member who kept asking for the dish, since he was not allowed eggs at home.
 (Not to be confused with Arvind Kejriwal, leader of India’s Aam Aadmi – common man’s – political party.)

 A crazy-paving three-egg omelette of chopped tomato, onion, coriander, green chilli and a little cheese.
 Served with grilled tomato and Fire Toast.

 An Irani café staple.
 Three eggs, spiced, scrambled and piled up richly alongside plump, home-made buns and served with grilled tomato.

 Your plate will be laden with abundant akuri, char-striped smoked streaky bacon from Ramsay of Carluke, peppery Shropshire pork sausages, masala beans, grilled field mushrooms, grilled tomato and buttered, home-made buns.
 Too good.